-- representing clients in proceedings and rulemakings before the Federal Energy Regulatory Commission (FERC) and various state utility commissions, including actions arising under the Federal Power Act (FPA) and the Public Utility Regulatory Policies Act (PURPA)
+- representing clients in adjudicatory proceedings and rulemakings before the Federal Energy Regulatory Commission (FERC), including actions arising under the Federal Power Act (FPA) and the Public Utility Regulatory Policies Act (PURPA)

 - negotiating and, when necessary, litigating wholesale and retail electric rates and other tariff issues

-- representing clients in their relations with regional transmission organizations (RTOs) and independent system operators (ISOs), as well as trade associations like the National Rural Electric Cooperative Association (NRECA) and the American Public Power Association (APPA)
+- representing clients in their relations with regional transmission organizations (RTOs) and independent system operators (ISOs), as well as trade associations such as the National Rural Electric Cooperative Association (NRECA) and the American Public Power Association (APPA)

 - representing clients in hydroelectric power transactions with federal power marketing administrations